 1.Convert all job descriptions to gender-neutral language.
 Audit all your job descriptions to check for uses of “he/his/him” as the default and convert them to gender-neutral pronouns like “they.”
 Text.io is a fantastic platform for this.
 You can also use this free app to check for gender-coded words like “aggressive” or “dominant” that may dissuade women from applying.

-2.Conduct blind screenings to minimize unconscious biases in the resume review process.
+2.Conduct blind screenings to minimise unconscious biases in the resume review process.
 Studies have shown that people with stereotypically “ethnic” names need to send out more resumes before they get a call back, and that resumes with female names are rated lower than ones with male names, even if they’re equally qualified.

 3.Ban “culture fit” as a reason for rejecting a candidate.
 When interviewers want to reject candidates for “culture fit” or a “gut feeling,” unconscious bias is often at play.
 Challenge your interviewers to articulate a more specific explanation as a way to uncover hidden biases and have open conversations about them.